TickTeam/guide-tt/web-How_to_record_task_progress.md

-# How to record task progress?
+# How to check task progress?

-To record progress on web, hover the cursor in date section, you'll see 10%, 20% etc. Click the corresponding percent to confirm task progress.
+To check your progress in completing tasks organized by checklist view, hover the cursor in the date section of the task \(in the right pane\).
+There you will see a vertical line representing the percentage of your task that is completed.
+Click the corresponding percent to confirm task progress.

 ![](task progress12.jpg)